 Why You Need Time Management Skills

-Time management skills are important for setting priorities and using your energy and time in better ways.
+Practical and strong time management skills are essential for setting priorities and using your energy and time in better ways.
 They are useful for your personal life and career success.
-They enable you to manage your time effectively and make the most of it.

-Here are a few of the reasons why you need to develop these skills, and how they can help you use and manage your time better:
+Here are a few of the reasons why you need to develop these skills:

 1. Time is a special resource that you cannot store or save for later use.
 Everyone has the exact same amount of time each day.
 Time not well used cannot be retrieved.